mstop4/SinglePileNIM_Multilang/README.md

-# SinglePileNIM_Multilang
+# Single Pile NIM Multilanguage

-Single Pile NIM game in multiple languages.
+Single Pile NIM game written in multiple languages.
+It's like "Hello, World!", but more complicated.